sJalui/Face-Mask-Detector/README.md

 # If installed, create a virtual environment using Python 3.12.10
 python3.12 -m venv venv

-# or py -3.12 -m venv venv on Windows

-# Create virtual environment
+# Or create virtual environment if default is Python 3.12.10
 python -m venv venv

 # Activate it (Windows example)